yaya2devops/cloudblog/clbyvixfr000208mkepithjx9.md

 While **S**RE and **D**evOps have different focuses, they often overlap in practice and can be complementary to each other.
 SRE teams may use DevOps practices such as continuous delivery and automation to improve the reliability of the system.
 Similarly, DevOps teams may adopt SRE principles such as error budgets and monitoring to ensure the reliability and performance of the system.

-The moral, don't limit yourself to a specific job role; be curious and strive to learn as much as you can in order to provide value to your team and organization. and eventually the world.
+The purpose behind writing this, don't limit yourself to a specific job role; be curious and strive to learn as much as you can in order to provide value to your team and organization. and eventually the world.

 I hope you've enjoyed learning about SRE, which I find personally very rewarding.
 It has been a pleasure to share my knowledge and experience with you today, and I hope you now have a better understanding of what SRE is and how it can be used in practice.
 With that, I believe we have covered great topics for today, so I will call our session to a close.
 Thank you for your time and consideration; I hope you will continue to investigate and learn more about SRE and DevOps in the future.